Lab 2: Data Visualisation I

 First of all, make sure to read every line in these exercises carefully!

-If you get stuck with Quarto, revisit R4DS2e, chapter 29 or take a look at the Comprehensive guide to using Quarto
+If you get stuck with Quarto, revisit R4DS2e: Chapter 28 Quarto or take a look at the Comprehensive guide to using Quarto

 Recall the layout of the IDE (Integrated Development Environment)